 When it comes to my favorite blue perennials, it didn’t take long to come up with the first one.
 The other two were a bit more challenging (there are so many great candidates) but I’ve selected several for you to try.
-You can check out the other perennial flowers here.

 This perennial geranium is one of the longest blooming plants in my garden and this alone gets it first place.
 Starting in very early summer, it springs into a mass of violet-blue flowers and continues with this pace of blooming right to the very bitter, cold end of fall when winter sweeps across my garden.